Global Forest Leadership Program

 Intake Periods

 Periodic calls for proposals.
-Current Market and Product Diversification anticipatory call closes March 31, 2026.
-Budget 2025 renewed the program with significant new funding, so additional intake cycles are expected in 2026-27 and beyond.
+The Market and Product Diversification call closed March 31, 2026.
+Program renewed via Budget 2025 with significant new funding; additional intake cycles are expected in 2026–27 and beyond, but no new call for proposals has been published as of June 2026.
 International Leadership stream has separate, less publicized intake timelines.
-Contact NRCan for updates.
+Contact NRCan ([email protected]) or monitor the NRCan page for updates.

 Deadline Notes